How Billing Rates Work in ClickTime

 • Optional export codes for accounting integrations

-Click Her to see how you assign the roles/ positions to your staff
+Click Her to see how to create a billing rates template

 3. Schedule Staff or Allow Them to Clock In/Out